 Their love story may be the main selling point of the story; however, both Callie and Joseph are not the best characters.
 That honour would go to Leo (Ali Afshar) and Manny (David Del Rio).
 Those two are the comedy relief, and they are simply amazing.
 I think I could watch a movie of just these two living it up.

-The movie’s major conflict is Callie is going to lose her farm to Joseph’s mom’s company.
+The movie’s major conflict is that Callie will lose her farm to Joseph’s mom’s company.
 They plan to harvest the farm and winery to build warehouses.
 Joe poses as a farmhand to earn her trust, only to see his opportunity go up in flames after his cover is blown.
 In an attempt to save face and win the girl, Joe will go to the extreme to save the farm and his reputation.

 I actually really enjoyed this film.
 One of the aspects I loved was the connection between Callie and Joe.
 After learning these two were married in real life, I could see how they looked at each other; the love was in their eyes.
 It felt real.
 My wife said the on-screen romance may have felt forced, which at moments, it feels that way; however, when it happens, it felt genuine to me.